 The Governor with responsibility for SEN visits the school to discuss SEND provision and pupil progress.

 How will equipment and facilities be provided to support pupils at Fallings Park Primary School?

 Fallings Park Primary School comprises of mainly a single storey block with part of it being on two storeys.
 Accessibility to the sight is good, ramps have been built to improve assess for all.
 Please read The Accessibility Policy for more information.

 We are committed to providing all children every opportunity to achieve their potential in every aspect of school life.
-We therefore provide any specialist equipment needed when it is recommended by professionals such as writing slopes, sit 'n' move cushions, bathroom steps, iPads and writing aids.
+We therefore provide any specialist equipment needed when it is recommended by professionals such as writing slopes, sit 'n' move cushions, bathroom steps, sensory boxes, iPads and writing aids.
 Parents and families are welcome to visit the school prior to their child attending school.

 What are the arrangements made by the governing body for dealing with complaints from parents/carers in relation to the provision made at Fallings Park Primary School?

 The process for all complaints is available for parents to see on the school website.
 Alternatively, parents can request a written copy.